Biden, Trump snipe from road and rails after debate chaos

-PITTSBURGH (AP) — President Donald Trump and Democrat Joe Biden kept up their debate-stage sniping from the road and the rails on Wednesday, fighting for working-class voters in the Midwest while both parties — and the debate commission, too — sought to deal with the most chaotic presidential faceoff in memory.
+PITTSBURGH (AP) — President Donald Trump and Democrat Joe Biden kept up their debate-stage sniping from the road and the rails, fighting for working-class voters in the Midwest while both parties — and the debate commission, too — sought to deal with the most chaotic presidential faceoff in memory.

 Biden’s campaign confirmed he would participate in the subsequent meetings, as did Trump’s.
 But the Commission on Presidential Debates promised “additional structure … to ensure a more orderly discussion of the issues.”